dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections7.md

 ## What would it take?

 What would it take to create something more valuable than the knowledge given from these courses.
-Ive said before and still believe the value comes from the combination of the knowlege and the ability to let the person practice in a lab.This is what people are paying for.
+Ive said before and still believe the value comes from the combination of the knowledge and the ability to let the person practice in a lab.
+This is what people are paying for.
 But the parts do exist in the wild for free.

 I imagine a wikipedia of digital forensics. open source driven by community contributions.